Ömer Yurtseven: National team career

 Yurtseven was a member of the junior national teams of Turkey.
-With Turkey's junior national teams, he played at the 2013 FIBA Europe Under-16 Championship, and at the 2014 FIBA Europe Under-16 Championship, where he was named to the All-Tournament Team.
-He also played at the 2015 FIBA Europe Under-18 Championship, where he won a silver medal, and at the 2016 FIBA Europe Under-20 Championship, where he won a bronze medal, and was named to the All-Tournament Team.
-He finished his career with Turkey's junior national teams at the 2017 FIBA Europe Under-20 Championship.
+With Turkey's junior national teams, he played at the 2013 FIBA Europe U16 Championship, and at the 2014 FIBA Europe U16 Championship, where he was named to the All-Tournament Team.
+He also played at the 2015 FIBA Europe U18 Championship, where he won a silver medal, and at the 2016 FIBA Europe U20 Championship, where he won a bronze medal, and was named to the All-Tournament Team.
+He finished his career with Turkey's junior national teams at the 2017 FIBA Europe U20 Championship.